CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 - Does the organization produce original, independent journalism, as opposed to reposts, opinion pieces, or promotional pieces?

-- Is the organization accountable to someone other than itself? does it have a named editorial structure?
+- Is the organization accountable to someone other than itself?
+Does it have a named editorial structure?
 Does it have a corrections policy?
 Is it part of a recognised press body?